luiscruz/course_sustainableSE/2026/p1_measuring_software/g10_daemon_tax.md

 ### EnergiBridge

-Energy measurements in this study are collected with **EnergiBridge**[^energibridge], a cross-platform power monitoring tool that reads hardware energy output data and writes CSV output per defined run.
+Energy measurements in this study are collected with **EnergiBridge**[^2], a cross-platform power monitoring tool that reads hardware energy output data and writes CSV output per defined run.
 EnergyBridge additionally also reports on system metrics like CPU and memory usage.
 It monitors the entire system at once: the total joules (and other metrics) reported reflect everything the system consumes during the measurement window.
 This means we get a nice overview of all energy consumption.

 ---